philippschlicht/philippschlicht.github.io/index.md

 The study of such graphs led Todorcevic to devise the open colouring axiom.
 We aim to understand graphs and hypergraphs of finite and infinite dimension on large spaces that appear naturally in set theory and model theory.

-I work at the <a href="https://www.diism.unisi.it/it">dipartimento di ingegneria dell'informazione e scienze matematiche</a> of the university of Siena as a tenure track researcher (rtt).

 <!--I previously worked at the School of Mathematics at the Universty of Bristol and currently I am a Research Fellow at the School of Computer Science at the University of Auckland.
 Here are my <a href="/files/research.pdf">research</a> and <a href="/files/teaching.pdf">teaching</a> statements.